GeniusGeeek/telegramBot-AutoClicker/README.md

 * **Goto web.telegram.org, visit your crypto bot page**
 * **Install custom style script extention on chrome/firefox**
 * **copy and paste this script to custom style script extention(Recommended) OR paste this script in javascript web developer console to inject and run script**
-* **Search for https://web.telegram.org/#/im?p=@BitcoinClick_ bot link in this script using ctrl+f and replace it with your custom telegram bot link you see in your browser**
+* **Search for "var yourBotLink" without the quotes in this script using ctrl+f and replace it with your custom telegram bot link you see in your browser**
 * **Now Click on Goto website/veiw ads on telegram bot (only to be done once, after which the script automatically clicks for you)**

 watch your crypto grow:)